 A person who objects to an alcohol application should be prepared to come to a hearing and present evidence to support their case.

-Objections by persons who do not appear at the hearing carry less weight than an objection from a person who is prepared to attend the hearing, present evidence and able to be questioned.
+Objections by persons who do not appear at the hearing carry less weight than an objection from a person who is prepared to attend the hearing, present evidence and be available to be questioned.

 A person who is a valid objector and participates in the hearing process becomes a party to those proceedings and has the right to appeal that decision to the Alcohol Regulatory Licensing Authority or join another party’s appeal.